 Find out more about each on the Northern Ireland Buildings Database.

-This database contains address information on all of Northern Ireland’s listed buildings and detailed information on the 65% of the list revisited since 1997.
+This database contains address information on all of Northern Ireland’s listed buildings and detailed information on the 75% of the list revisited since 1997 as part of the Second Survey.

 Information on unlisted historic buildings surveyed by the Department can also be found on the database.